MaryamAsgarinezhad/obsidian/LLM/Session 1.md

 **2. Feedforward Network (FFN):**

 Each of the contextualized embeddings is passed through a **Feedforward Neural Network (FFN)**, which consists of two layers of linear transformations with a nonlinear activation function (like ReLU) in between.
-This step further processes the token's representation and allows for more complex transformations.
+This step further processes the token's representation and allows for **more complex transformations**.
 The output from this FFN becomes the updated representation of each token.

 After this step, each token has an updated, context-aware representation.